ExoSense GraphQL API¶

 Note that GraphQL Fragments can also be used for more complex queries that reuse many of the same variables/fields, check out the GraphQL documentation for more information.

-Operation Name & Type
+Operation Name & Type¶

 Operation names are recommended, though optional unless you have a multi-operational document in which they are required.
 They allow the code to be more user friendly, in addition to helping with debugging.
 It's like a function name in programming.

-The operation type is either query mutation or subscriptiondescribing the type of operation.
+describing the type of operation.
 It's required unless using shorthand syntax (the simple examples above).
 Shorthand syntax assumes no name or variables are provided.

 # Example that includes the Operation Type and Name